George Liddard

 George Liddard (born 30 May 2002) is an English professional boxer.
-He has been British and Commonwealth middleweight champion since October 2025.
-Liddard is the youngest boxer to hold the titles, having won them aged 23.
+He has held the British middleweight title since October 2025 and the European title in the same weight division since August 2026.
+Liddard was previously the Commonwealth middleweight champion.
+He is the youngest boxer to hold the British and Commonwealth middleweight titles, having won them aged 23.

 Career

 Liddard made his professional debut at Wembley Arena in London on 26 November 2022, stopping Nikola Matic in the second of their scheduled four-round contest.

 Unbeaten in his first nine pro-fights, he stopped Omar Ilunga in the opening round at York Hall in London on 13 December 2024.

 In his next outing, Liddard defeated Derrick Osaze via unanimous decision at Indigo at the O2 in London on 31 January 2025, to win the vacant Commonwealth Silver middleweight title.

 He faced Aaron Sutton in a final eliminator for a shot at the British middleweight title at the Copper Box Arena in London on 17 May 2025.
 Liddard knocked his opponent to the canvas three times during the fight which was eventually stopped in the fifth round when Sutton's corner threw in the towel.

 Liddard challenged British and Commonwealth middleweight champion Kieron Conway at York Hall in London on 17 October 2025.
 He won by stoppage in the 10th round when his opponent's corner threw in the towel, having seen their fighter knocked to the canvas in the previous round and then faced with a series of unanswered blows.
 Aged 23 at the time, Liddard became the youngest British and Commonwealth middleweight title holder in history.

+He made the first defence of his titles against Tyler Denny at the Copper Box Arena in London on 21 March 2026.
+Liddard won via unanimous decision to retain his championships and also claim the vacant IBF Intercontinental middleweight title.

+Having vacated his Commonwealth championship, Liddard was scheduled to face Dario Morello for the vacant European middleweight title at York Hall in London on 22 August 2026.
+A week before the fight it was switched to take place at the Copper Box Arena in London with promotors Matchroom Boxing stating that "temporary issues" with York Hall meant it was "no longer a viable venue."
+Liddard knocked his opponent to the canvas in the eighth round and won when Morello's corner retired him at the end of the round.